Griffinn/Wild-Horizons/README.md

 You can test endpoints directly in your browser or use tools like Postman.

 <br>

 ## 💡 API Endpoints
 The Wild Horizons API provides a simple and flexible way to explore destinations using both **path parameters** and **query parameters**.

 ---

-### 1. Get All Destinations (with optional filters)
+#### 1. Get All Destinations (with optional filters):
 This endpoint returns all destinations by default.
 You can optionally apply filters using query parameters.

-#### 1. Get All Destinations (with optional filters):
 ```bash
 GET /api
 ```